Digitize VHS or any of the Following Memories

 Simply double-clicking digital files will open and play them on any device where they reside.

-Many Format Choices for Digital files
+Many Format Choices for Digital Files

 There are many digital formats to choose from, depending on your needs.

-Digitized videotape and digitized film are available in the following formats:
+Converted videotape and digitized film are available in the following formats:

 - mp4 – by far the most popular and widely used